damienbowersock/Kubiya-Docs/kc_workflows.md

 Time triggers are used to define when a workflow should be executed based on a time schedule.
 Schedules are simple cron expressions that are used to trigger a workflow (e.g. 0 0 * * *).

 ## Steps
-A workflow is a sequence of steps.
-Each step is a single action that is executed by Kubiya.
-In Kubiya, steps are based on types.
-Each type has a set of properties that are used to define the step.
+The series of actions that occur when a workflow is triggered are known as steps.
+Each step is a single action, performed by Kubiya sequentially, as prescribed by the workflow definition.

-Kubiya supports a variety of step types:
+Kubiya can perform many types of steps allowing for complex workflows.
+Types of steps include:

 * ### Input Steps
 Input steps are used to define a step that is used to get input from the user. (e.g. text, number, etc.)